 • Assist in the maintenance and upkeep of campus teaching, habitat, and resource storage areas.

 • Participate in staff training prior to teaching and throughout the school year.

 • Assist in the coordination of the residential outdoor education program.

-• Complete projects assigned by the Coordinator or Specialists.
+• Complete projects assigned by the faculty supervisors.

 • Bachelor’s Degree in education, science, natural resources, recreation, history, or related field

 • Six months experience as an educator, naturalist, or facilitator of non-formal education programming.